 You can use field calculations to create an expression to perform simple or complex calculations on your field values in a table.
-You may want to perform a mathematical calculation on a set of field values for a single record or even all records.
-Performing field calculations is an easy way to batch update many records in your table at once.
-Field calculations work on string, number, and date fields and automatically calculate selected records if the layer or table has a selection set present.
+You may want to perform a mathematical calculation on a set of field values for a single record or all records.
+Performing field calculations is a way to batch update many records in your table at once.
+Field calculations work on string, number, and date fields, and automatically calculate selected records if the layer or table has a selection set present.

 Access the Field Calculator

 When a table view is open in your project, the Calculate Field button opens the Calculate Field geoprocessing tool, so you will always build your expressions as part of a geoprocessing task.
 Specify the parameters to build an expression using the provided Fields list and functions.

 Field Calculator is unavailable

 If the Calculate Field command is unavailable, consider the following possibilities:

 - A field that is managed by ArcGIS cannot be edited manually.
 Consequently, you cannot calculate field values for the ObjectID (OID or FID) field or the Shape_Length and Shape_Area fields for a geodatabase feature class.

 - The table's data source is read-only, write access can't be established to the folder or geodatabase, or the data source is in a format that can't normally be modified.